tyron12233/AnyaCooked/README.md

 * GameOver - after the level timer is finished, the total number of recipes delivered is displayed, along with the high score.
 The game can then be replayed.
 ***
 ### Input system
 The game uses the new Unity input system and currently supports keyboard and gamepads.
-I plan to implement touch screen as well.
+I plan to implement touch screen as well.<br>
+Default controls: keyboard: move with WASD/arrows, interact with E, alternative interact with F, pause with F; gamepad: move with the left analog stick, interact with A, alternative interact with X, pause with START.
 ***
 ### Code
 The game uses events, scriptable objects and state machines extensively.
 Since the states are very simple, I didn't bother with creating a separate state class for every state and instead I used a dictionary (for gameplay states) or switch statements (in super simple cases, for example when it comes to input).
 There is currently one case I plan to refactor from using a switch to  at least using a dictionary (stove counter states).